owusuadanquah/fundStella/README.md

 Pass a query to the model:
 ```
 {
-  "message": "What is the best way to help for geometry homework questions?"
+  "message": "What is the best way to help for geometry homework questions?", "userName": "Rachel"
 }
 ```